carbon-language/carbon-lang/docs/project/pull_request_workflow.md

 single pull request through rebasing.
 This can happen when there is important overarching context that should feed into the review, but the changes can be usefully decomposed when landing them.
-When following this model, each commit you intend to _land_ needs to follow the same fundamental rules as the pull request above: they should each build and pass tests when landed in order, and they should have well written, cohesive commit messages.
+When following this model, each commit you intend to end up on the `trunk` branch needs to follow the same fundamental rules as the pull request above: they should each build and pass tests when landed in order, and they should have well written, cohesive commit messages.

-It may also make sense to rewrite history by interactive or non-interactive rebasing to arrive at this final commit sequence.
-Be mindful of ongoing code review in choosing when to do this.
-Rewriting history in this way can make it hard to track the resolution of comments.
+Prior to landing the pull request, you will want to rebase it (interactively or non-interactively) to produce this final commit sequence.
+This kind of rebase rewrites the history in Git, which can make it hard to track the resolution of code review comments.
 Typically, only do this as a cleanup step when the review has finished, or when it won't otherwise disrupt code review.
 Adding "addressing review comments" commits during the review, and then squashing them away before the pull request is merged is an expected and healthy pattern.

-This isn't intended to be full or complete guidance on how to manage code reviews, just a basic indication of how to end up with a clean linear history on the main branch.
-TODO: Add an explicit link to more detailed guidance on managing pull request based code reviews when it is developed.

 ## Linear history

-We want the history of the `master` branch of each repository to be as simple and easy to understand as possible.
+We want the history of the `trunk` branch of each repository to be as simple and easy to understand as possible.
 While Git has strong support for managing complex history and merge patterns, we find understanding and reasoning about the history (especially for humans) to be at least somewhat simplified by